Skip to content

 It does not support creating or updating Bookings via Zaps, because WooCommerce Bookings itself does not natively support creating or updating Bookings via their REST API endpoints.

-If you would like us to add Booking actions as a feature, please see at the next section how to request it.
+If you would like us to add Booking actions as a feature, please see the Can This Extension Do [feature]? section for how to request it.

 Can This Extension Do [feature]?